solorankYT/solo/README.md

 # solo
-none
+hello :).
-i want to be a programer one day or web developer i like to play video games and learn stuffs
+i want to be a programer one day or web developer. i like to play video games and learn stuffs.